g-mero/esday/docs/plugins/localizedParse.md

 | ll        | Sep 4, 1986                         | Month name, day of month, year                    |
 | lll       | Sep 4, 1986 8:30 PM                 | Month name, day of month, year, time              |
 | llll      | Thu, Sep 4, 1986 8:30 PM            | Month name, day of month, day of week, year, time |

+## Dependencies
+LocalizedParse requires the plugins AdvancedParse and Locale and at least 1 registered and activated locale.

+The plugin AdvancedParse must be loaded using esday.extend(...) before the plugin LocalizedParse.

+LocalizedParse can be used together with the plugin Utc that must be loaded using esday.extend(...) before the plugin AdvancedParse.

 ## Examples
 Basic example with some localized tokens.